codr7/sharpl/README.md

 ## introduction
 Sharpl is a custom Lisp interpreter implemented in C#.<br/>
-It comes with a basic REPL for standalone use, but is designed to be trivial to embed in C# projects.
+It comes with a basic REPL for standalone use and is trivial to embed.<br/>
+The code base currently hovers around 4kloc.

 ## bindings
 Bindings come in two flavors, with lexical or dynamic scope.